 New Releases

-Enjoy fantasy, friendship and fun as Pepper Masalah and Zamir take flight to the middle east.
+Enjoy fantasy, friendship and fun as Pepper Masalah and Zamir take flight over Afghanistan.
+The 3rd book in the Pepper Masalah series.

 Pepper Masalah and Zamir land in Ancient Eygpt where everyone loves cats, especially Pepper.
 They want to make her into a mummy!